graphql/graphiql/packages/graphiql-toolkit/docs/create-fetcher.md

 #### `fetch`

-Pass a custom fetch implementation such as `isomorphic-feth`
+Pass a custom fetch implementation such as `isomorphic-fetch`

 ### Customization Examples